Telephone numbers in Ascension Island: Ascension Island numbering plan

+As from 1 March 2026, the length of all +247 numbers has increased to 11 digits (including the country code +247) to ensure compliance with international numbering formats.
+The digits ‘247’ have been inserted as a prefix at the beginning of the subscriber number for all numbers from the +247 national numbering plan (Geographic, Mobile and Non-geographic numbers).
+For example, a number that was previously +247 4XXXX is now +247 247 4XXXX.

 According to ITU Communication of 08.V.2015, Sure South Atlantic Limited, Jamestown, announced the following update to the numbering plan for Ascension.

 The length of geographical numbers increased from four (4) to five (5) digits and prefixed with the number "6".

 The 4XXXX range reserved for mobile services.

 The change to five-digit numbering to be implemented on 1 June 2015.